Manama: Modern history

+Aerial view of Manama from the north, 1961.

 Following the rise of Arab nationalism across the Middle East and sparked by the Suez Crisis in 1956, anti-British unrest broke out in Manama, organised by the National Union Committee.
 Though the NUC advocated peaceful demonstrations, buildings and enterprises belonging to Europeans (the British in particular) as well as the main Catholic church in the city and petrol stations, were targeted and set ablaze.
 Demonstrations held in front of the British political residency called for the dismissal of Charles Belgrave, who was later dismissed by the direct intervention of the Foreign Office the following year.
 A subsequent crackdown on the NUC led to the dissolution of the body.
 Another anti-British uprising erupted in March 1965, though predominately led by students aspiring for independence rather than by Arab nationalists.
 (Note: These student protests were led by intellectuals and poets such as Qassim Haddad.)
 In 1968, the British announced their withdrawal from Bahrain by 1971.
 The newly independent State of Bahrain designated Manama as the capital city.